Official Derby Resources

 Just because this has a separate bullet point, don't be fooled - the Casebook is part of the rules.
 You haven't finished reading the rules until you've read the Casebook.
 Read this several times too.

-This is the immediately prior version of the rules.
+This is a prior version of the rules.
 It's formatted very differently, but it's a good place to get a sense of where WFTDA derby has come from in order to flesh out your understanding of where it is now.

 Officially official standard practices.
 The things you should be doing when you aren't filling out paperwork.
 (As opposed to the Statsbook Manual, which tells you what to do when you are.)
 If you have a question that isn't answered in this document, check the prior edition.
 Everything not superseded in the current edition is still valid.